PlatformAwareProgramming/PlatformAware.jl/README.md

 ## Other dependencies

 Before adding the code for the kernels, add the code to load their dependencies.
-This can be done directly by adding the following code to the _src/MyFFT.jl_ file, right after ```import Platformatware```:
+This can be done directly by adding the following code to the _src/MyFFT.jl_ file, right after ```import PlatformAware```:

 ```julia
 import CUDA